French Police Are Targeting The Relatives Of ISIS Fighters In A Terror Sweep

 “French police and intelligence have a serious problem,” said the officer.
 “Kassim’s family and the family at the airport are only the start of this crisis.
 We have thousands of names of associates and families of ISIS members and other jihadists from al Qaeda that need to be checked, in addition to hundreds of fighters or families who might want to return from Iraq and Syria.
 It’s not easy determining who might also have been radicalized or just innocently stayed in contact with a loved one.
 This will take years to resolve.”

-The undercover officer said close family and neighborhood connections make determining who is an actual threat or who might simply be a long-time friend difficult.
+The undercover officer said close family and neighborhood connections make determining who is an actual threat or who might simply be a longtime friend difficult.

 “The jihadis recruit for militant groups in a set way,” he said.
 “They target brothers, cousins, sisters, friends from school.
 It’s usually a small environment but it causes many problems for investigators because we can’t arrest someone for talking to his brother or cousin who joined ISIS in Iraq.
 For all we know they’re begging him to return and stop killing.
 Or he’s being recruited.
 But was it successful or not?”